• Skip to primary navigation

 • Manage airflow.
 If you’re starting seeds in a confined space, too much humidity can be a problem.
 It can promote mold growth and disease.
 If plants are too close together, it can also prevent adequate airflow.

 Want some tips on how to save your own seeds?
-Here a handy guide from Seed Savers Exchange.
+Here is a handy guide from Seed Savers Exchange.

 Filed Under: seed starting, seed storage, seeds Tagged With: seed starting, seed storage, seeds